 from Suraj, we duly tested ourselves and as expected, returned a negative result(long may it continue!)
 The results have to be entered into our NHS records via the App.
 Entering mine proved to be no problem, but the App on Sue’s phone refused to work (despite working perfectly to print out the vaccination certificates a couple of days previous).
 After several maddening hours, we eventually inputted Sue’s result correctly using a laptop.

-Jamie, after returning to work and despite still recovering from his knee surgery, also managed to complete a HGV training course with 100% pass.
+Jamie, after returning to work and despite still recovering from his knee surgery, also managed to complete an HGV training course with a 100% pass.

 On Monday (9th Aug) Sue took Lucas and Ellis to Wistow Maze.
 They managed to successfully navigate the maize (sweetcorn) maze, cleverly designed in the shape of a Phoenix rising from the flames, and also complete the Quiz Trail themed on other mythical creatures.
 They were fortunate to dodge the showers that plagued my vegetable patch back in Harborough, significantly delaying my leek planting through frequently having to seek shelter inside the shed.
 Sue treated the boys to a MacDonald’s burger and McFlurry before taking them home.

-The 12th Aug was spent in preparing for our trip to Iceland.
+The 12th of Aug was spent preparing for our trip to Iceland.
 Borders and vegetables were watered, lawns mowed, batteries replaced in the alarm system sensors, suitcases packed and the documentation checked.
 Jim dropped by on his way home from the gym, he is kindly watering the greenhouse for me and wanted to check that the hose was connected to the outside tap.
-Usually on the eve of an adventure I begin to feel a little excited, but in the present circumstances it has been replaced by a feeling of trepidation.
+Usually, on the eve of an adventure, I begin to feel a little excited, but in the present circumstances, it has been replaced by a feeling of trepidation.
 Have we completed all the paperwork properly?
 Will we test negative before boarding the ship?
-Will my laptop/tablet/phone all work as they should do when logging onto the vartious sites in order to gain entry into Iceland and then again on return to the UK?
+Will my laptop/tablet/phone all work as they should do when logging onto the various sites to gain entry into Iceland and then again on return to the UK?
 Strange times, but we are trying to be normal!